SHC-ASTRA/rover-Embedded-Lib/README.md

 ASTRA's libraries for embedded code to interface with motors, sensors, etc, and provide pinouts, misc constants, functions

+## Implementing into new PlatformIO project

+ 1. Place `AstraSELECTOR.h` in `/include/AstraSELECTOR.h`
+ 2. Uncomment the relevant `#define` statement in the aforementioned file.

 ## Files

 ### Classes